 As a result of the 2007 outbreak, many swimming pool facilities in Davis County installed ultraviolet light disinfection systems.
 These UV light disinfection systems are effective in controlling cryptosporidium cysts.
-The investigation of the 7 cases of cryptosporidiosis reported in Davis County for 2008 showed no exposure to recreational water.

-- Implementation of new disease plans and electronic reporting system (NEDSS) - Provided the medical community with updates on emerging diseases and outbreak situations
+- Ongoing implementation of disease plans and electronic reporting system (NEDSS) - Provided the medical community with updates on emerging diseases and outbreak situations

-- Ongoing enhanced surveillance of suspect Cryptosporidium cases - Public education campaign on recreational water disease-prevention measures - Continue provider education on testing/treatment procedures for cryptosporidium - Continue using the food/waterborne investigation teams (Environmental Health, Epidemiology, and Communicable Disease) to assist in the identification and control of disease outbreaks
+- Ongoing enhanced surveillance of suspect Cryptosporidium cases - Public education on recreational water disease-prevention measures - Continue provider education on testing/treatment procedures for cryptosporidium - Continue using the food/waterborne investigation teams (Environmental Health, Epidemiology, and Communicable Disease) to assist in the identification and control of disease outbreaks